isomerpages/moe-yishunpri/index.md

         environment where leaders of character believe in their abilities to learn and achieve success.
       alt: Image alt text
-  - infobar:
-      title: Mission
-      description: Inspire passion for learning by providing a caring and nurturing environment where leaders of character believe in their abilities to learn and achieve success.
   - infopic:
       title: School Motto
       description: Do Our Best & Be The Best